The Death of Koschei the Deathless: Translations

 A translation of the tale by Irina Zheleznova was Marya Morevna The Lovely Tsarevna.

 Analysis

-Classification
+Tale types

 The tale is classified in the Aarne–Thompson–Uther Index as ATU 552 (The Girls who Married Animals), with an episode of type ATU 302 (The Giant/Ogre who had no heart in his body).
 In fact, this tale, also known as The Death of Koschei in the Egg, is one of "the most popular Russian folktales".

 On the other hand, slavicist Karel Horálek cited that a 1959 Russian edition of Afanasyev's Russian Fairy Tales indicated that the tale "Mar'ja Morevna" was a combination of types: AaTh 552, 400 ("The Quest for the Lost Wife") and 554 ("The Grateful Animals").
 In the same vein, professor Jack Haney also stated that the sequence of tale types AT 552A, AT 400/1, AT 554 and AT 302/2 was "the traditional combination of tale types" for the story.
+Likewise, according to Russian folklorist Lev Barag, a contamination between tale types 552 and 302 is "typical".
+In addition, the East Slavic folktale corpus - especially the Russian one - is marked by complex tales akin to Marya Morevna, which is a combination of types (552, 518, 302 and 554).